dmbarbour/glas/docs/GlasDesign.md

 Language modules have a module name of form `language-*`.
 The value of a language module should be a dict of form `(compile:Program, ...)`.
 This program should at least pass a simple static arity check.
 The language module can be extended with other fields for documentation and tutorials, interactive interpreter, language server component, etc..

 The compile program is a value that represents a function from source to compiled value with limited log and load effects.
-A viable effects handler API:
+A viable effects API:

 * **log:Message** - Response is unit.
 Messages may include warnings and issues, progress reports, code change proposals, etc..
 * **load:ModuleID** - Module ID is typically a symbol such as `foo`.
 Response value from compiling the identified module, or `error` if a value cannot be computed.